MetaMask/ocap-kernel/packages/extension/README.md

 `yarn build` creates a production build of the extension, while `yarn start` runs a dev server with hot reloading.

 To use the extension, load the `dist` directory as an unpacked extension in your browser of choice.
-You may have to manually reload the extension, even with the dev server running.
+You may have to manually reload the extension on changes, even with the dev server running.

 ## Contributing